-The amendments are effective for annual reporting periods beginning on or after June 1, 2020.
+The amendment is effective for annual reporting periods beginning on or after April 1, 2021.
 Early adoption is permitted.

 This amendment is not applicable to the Group as there are no rent concessions granted to the Group as a lessee.